 3. Contrast Ratio LCD vs LED Monitor

 When you are editing photos you want to have the best possible viewing experience.
 It mean you should choose the right monitor.
-Here is a look at the different types of monitors that are available and how they compare when it comes to photo editing.
+Here is a look at the different types of monitors that are available.
+How they compare when it comes to photo editing.

 4. Contrast Ratio LCD vs LED Monitor